 Program Overview

-During the past five years, more than 80% of the undergraduate and post-baccalaureate students who graduated from the UHM music education program obtained full-time music positions in the state of Hawai`i.
+During the past five years, more than 85% of the undergraduate and post-baccalaureate students who graduated from the UHM music education program obtained full-time music positions in the state of Hawaiʻi.
 They are now teaching in general music, choral, and instrumental settings.
-Among these positions, some new jobs have been created due to strong evidence of the positive effect music has on keiki.
+Some new jobs have been created among these positions due to solid evidence of music’s positive effect on keiki.

 Image